Domain home on a PV

 Generated configuration files

-Use the below command to generate configuration files.
+Use the following command to generate configuration files.

 cat >azure-csi-nfs-${TIMESTAMP}.yaml <<EOF